yangtaojsw/AoCad/README.md

 # AoCad
-Another Opensource CAD of the Schematic and PCB and Gerber
+Another Opensource CAD of the Schematic and PCB and Gerber.